CelliesProjects/OpenStreetMap-esp32/README.md

 **Don't over-allocate the cache**
 When resizing the cache, keep in mind that the map sprite also uses psram.
 The PNG decoders -~50kB for each core- also live in psram.
-Use the above `tilesToCover` function to calculate a sane tile cache size.
+Use the above `tilesToCover` function to calculate a safe and sane cache size.

 ### Fetch a map